feiwang20/hbdgift/README.md

 # HBDgift

-Emmm, this is an ugly static website written from scratch by me while I was self learning HTML, CSS...
+Emmm, this is an ugly static website written by me nearly from scratch while I was self learning HTML, CSS...